Chess Tournament FAQ

 1. When you leave the playing area, please be aware that some rounds may start early.

-• If there is an illegal move or a disagreement, it is up to the players to report it to a referee.
-If it goes unreported until after the game or later on during an ongoing game, referees have no recourse but to let the game stand as it is.
+• If an illegal move goes unreported until after the game or later on during an ongoing game, referees have no recourse but to let the game stand as it is.

-• Parents and coaches may approach the referees and tournament directors about issues, however, the primary responsibility of the referees is to monitor the games being played.
+• Parents and coaches may approach the referees and tournament directors about issues.
+However, the primary responsibility of the referees is to monitor the games being played.
 The primary responsibility of the tournament director is to keep the tournament running, set up pairings, post results, etc.

 It should also be noted that the computer software tries to avoid assigning byes to players from the same school in the same division throughout that tournament.